 Cinnamon Protects Plants: A lot of people use cinnamon to treat wounds and the upset stomach because it has anti-fungal and antibacterial properties.
 These properties are also useful for plants.
 You can use cinnamon to protect plants from fungus, bugs, insects, pests, and other plant diseases.

 Cinnamon Promotes Root Growth: One of the popular uses of cinnamon in organic gardening is as a rooting hormone.
-Cinnamon is widely used by organic gardeners to promote root growths in cuttings and seedlings.
-If you want to use cinnamon to help your cutting grow faster, dip the cutting in cinnamon water for 10-12 hours before planting the cutting.
+Cinnamon is widely used by organic gardeners to promote root growth in cuttings and seedlings.
+In order to stimulate the root growth in your cutting, you can dip your cuttings in cinnamon water for 5-6 hours and then plant the cutting.

 Cinnamon Can Seal Plant Wounds: Since cinnamon has antifungal and antibacterial properties and it chases away insects and bugs, you can also use cinnamon to seal wounds in plants mostly after pruning the plant or while making cuttings.
 Cinnamon protects plants from infectious diseases and other infections.